What are chargebacks and retrievals?

 What is a retrieval – and why do they happen?

 If a cardholder disputes a transaction on their statement, their card issuer will raise a ‘retrieval request’.
 See an example of one of our retrieval letters below.

-Retrievals usually happen when the customer doesn’t recognise the payment, and is questioning whether they definitely made the payment, or if the payment was fraudulent.
+Retrievals usually happen when your customer doesn’t recognise the payment, and is questioning whether they definitely made the payment or if the payment was fraudulent.